OzanSahin92/MtPlus/README.md

 ```

+## Data

+* data used for analyses and calculations can be requested at ozansahin92@gmail.com

 # TODOS

 ## Primary Tasks

+* calculate and subsequently save extreme event time series out of the slp time series
 * adjusting ES_numba.py to new spatially reduced data
 * running ES_numba.py with parallel_for_loop_es.sh on PIK cluster for taumax=2,8,16
 * adjusting scp.sh to get the calculated data from the PIK cluster